jiasong18/Ant-Media-Server-Wiki/Getting-Started.md

 #### 1. Download Ant Media Server
 Download and save the Ant Media Server Community/Enterprise Edition from http://antmedia.io to your disk.
-Ant Media Server is being tested on ubuntu 14.04 and 16.04 versions on CI.
+Ant Media Server is being tested on Ubuntu 18.04 versions on CI.

 #### 2. Open Terminal and Go to Directory